 - Bake for 15-20 minutes at 400 degrees

-On the Left is the boiled bagel on the right the baked one.
+On the left is the boiled bagel and on the right is the baked one.
 I would say the difference is small but the boiled one does have a slightly softer crust.
 They are both incredibly delicious and satisfying.